timacdonald/json-api/README.md

 GET /users/74812
 ```

-the following JSON:API formatted data will be returned.
+the following JSON:API formatted data will be returned:

 ```json
 {